Backgrounder on Dirty Bombs

-A "dirty bomb" is one type of a radiological dispersal device (RDD) that combines conventional explosives, such as dynamite, with radioactive material.
-The terms dirty bomb and RDD are often used interchangeably in the media.
-Most RDDs would not release enough radiation to kill people or cause severe illness - the conventional explosive itself would be more harmful to individuals than the radioactive material.
+A "dirty bomb" is one type of a radiological dispersal device — also called an RDD — that combines conventional explosives, such as dynamite, with radioactive material.
+The terms dirty bomb and RDD are often used interchangeably.
+Most RDDs would not release enough radiation to kill people or cause severe illness.
+The conventional explosive itself would be more harmful to individuals than the radioactive material.
 However, depending on the situation, an RDD explosion could create fear and panic, contaminate property, and require potentially costly cleanup.
 Making prompt, accurate information available to the public may prevent the panic sought by terrorists.

 A dirty bomb is in no way similar to a nuclear weapon or nuclear bomb.
 A nuclear bomb creates an explosion that is millions of times more powerful than that of a dirty bomb.
 The cloud of radiation from a nuclear bomb could spread tens to hundreds of square miles, whereas a dirty bomb's radiation could be dispersed within a few blocks or miles of the explosion.
 A dirty bomb is not a "Weapon of Mass Destruction" but a "Weapon of Mass Disruption," where contamination and anxiety are the terrorists' major objectives.